nmortari/LTRCOM-2000/docs/TemplatesAndCloning/ChangeTheUCSServerProfileTemplate.md

 Click **Save**

-**Repeat** these steps also for the vNIC-Template-B-SRVx, where X is your POD number.
+**Repeat** these steps also for the vNIC-Template-B-SRVxx, where X is your POD number.

 Go to the Templates tab on the left.